thomaspaulmann/Documentor/README.md

  $ gradle clean build documentDebug
  ```

-Note: The plugin is available as an official Gradle Plugin [Gradle Plugin](https://plugins.gradle.org/plugin/com.thomaspaulmann.documentor).
+Note: The plugin is available as an official [Gradle Plugin](https://plugins.gradle.org/plugin/com.thomaspaulmann.documentor).

 ## Configuration

 Documentor gives you the possibility to exclude specific files.
 To ignore a specific path, reference the `documentor` extension in your module's build.gradle and add your files to the `excludes` option:

 ``` gradle